m-barthelemy/vapor-queues-fluent-driver/README.md

 # QueuesFluentDriver

-This Vapor Queues driver allows you to store the Queues jobs metadata into a relational database.
+This Vapor Queues driver stores the Queues jobs metadata into a relational database.
+It is an alternative to the default Redis driver.

 ## Compatibility